 Mark Pearson, Deputy Director of Employment, Labour and Social Affairs at the OECD

 Rushanara Ali, Labour MP for Bethnal Green and Bow since 2010

-The debate will be moderated by Jill Rutter, Programme Director at the Institute for Government and summarised by Anita Charlesworth, Director of Research and Economics at the Health Foundation.
-There will be an opportunity for audience Q&A.
+The debate was moderated by Jill Rutter, Programme Director at the Institute for Government and summarised by Anita Charlesworth, Director of Research and Economics at the Health Foundation.

-In our debate, leading figures will debate the pros and cons of breaking years of Treasury orthodoxy.
+In our debate, leading figures debated the pros and cons of breaking years of Treasury orthodoxy.